-Tom Forsyth, Acting Superintendent
+Zachary Bolitho, Acting Superintendent

 Gettysburg National Military Park

 Nov.
-19, 2018
+19, 2019

-Good morning and welcome to all of you.
-Thank you for being here for such an important occasion.
-As Acting Superintendent, it is my honor to represent Gettysburg National Military Park and Eisenhower National Historic Site today.
+"Good morning and welcome to all of you.
+Thank you for being here, on this the 156th Anniversary of Abraham Lincoln’s Gettysburg Address.
+It is my honor to represent Gettysburg National Military Park and Eisenhower National Historic Site today, as the Acting Superintendent.

-I want to extend a special welcome to our candidates for citizenship here today and to our award-winning participants in the Great Task Leadership program.
+I want to extend a special welcome to our candidates for citizenship here today and to our award-winning participants in the Great Task Youth Leadership program.